HeroHarmony/Choppy-Audio-Detector/README.md

 `Settings > Audio > Advanced > Monitoring Device > Cable Input (VB-Audio Virtual Cable)`

 When you run the live_analysis script, it will list all available audio input devices.
 Select the one that corresponds to your monitoring device.
 For me this was listed as "CABLE Output (VB-Audio Virtual Cable)".

+### Not Only For The Streamer
+I'd like to point out that since this script is designed to monitor audio input, it can be used by users other than the streamer/broadcaster.
+For example, you could be the moderator of a channel and run this script to monitor the streamer's audio quality.
+Just be sure to isolate the audio input to the streamer's audio channel.
+Similiarly, you can test this script with previously recorded audio.

 # Advanced Usage